lightning/bolts/00-introduction.md

 * *Channel*:
    * A fast, off-chain method of mutual exchange between two *peers*.
    To transact funds, peers exchange signatures to create an updated *commitment transaction*.
-   * _See closure methods: mutal close, revoked transaction close, unilateral close_
+   * _See closure methods: mutual close, revoked transaction close, unilateral close_

 * *Closing transaction*:
    * A transaction generated as part of a _mutual close_.
 A closing transaction is similar to a _commitment transaction_, but with no pending payments.